-Have you ever known someone with a cold personality?
-Someone who seemed to have a hard edge, who was gruff and standoffish?
-That would describe Marilla Cuthbert.
+Have you ever known someone with a cold personality, who seemed to have a hard edge?
+That was Marilla Cuthbert.
 Marilla was often cross.
-She was sarcastic.
-She spoke unpleasant things easily, but she struggled terribly to speak from her heart.
+She was sarcastic, and she struggled terribly to speak from her heart.
 Well, that was Marilla Cuthbert before Anne Shirley came to Green Gables:

 Marilla was a tall, thin woman, with angles and without curves; her dark hair showed some grey streaks and was always twisted up in a hard little knot behind with two wire hairpins stuck aggressively through it.
 She looked like a woman of narrow experience and rigid conscience, which she was; but there was a saving something about her mouth which, if it had been ever so slightly developed, might have been considered indicative of a sense of humor.

 Poor Marilla!
 L. M. Montgomery’s portrait of Anne’s adoptive mother is hardly flattering, but at least she has a saving grace.
 (I can’t read those words without picturing Colleen Dewhurst.
 If you’ve seen the film, then surely you understand!)
 Maud Montgomery isn’t done painting Marilla’s portrait yet, though.
 When Anne Shirley arrives at Green Gables, Marilla puts her up in the east gable room, which she has decorated herself–and it perfectly matches Marilla’s personality:

 The whitewashed walls were so painfully bare and staring that [Anne] thought they must ache over their own bareness….The whole apartment was of a rigidity not to be described in words, but which sent a shiver to the very marrow of Anne’s bones.